cncf/devstats.archive/USAGE.md

 To load it into our database use:
 - `PG_PASS=pwd ./import_affs github_users.json`

+# Repository groups

+There are some groups of repositories that can be used to create metrics for lists of repositories.
+Repository group is defined on `gha_repos` table using `repo_group` value.

+To setup default repository groups:
+- `PG_PASS=pwd ./setup_repo_groups.sh`.

+This is a part of `kubernetes.sh` script and [kubernetes psql dump](https://cncftest.io/web/k8s.sql.xz) already has groups configured.

 # Grafana output

 You can visualise data using Grafana, see [grafana/](https://github.com/cncf/gha2db/blob/master/grafana/) directory: